 A reconciliation agreement is a specific type of post-nuptial agreement that spells out how assets and debts would be divided in the event of a divorce.
 By entering into a reconciliation agreement, the spouses can agree to remain married and dismiss any pending divorce case in exchange for a promise addressing the property distribution in the event of a divorce, so long as it is not completely inequitable.
 In this way, a reconciliation agreement can provide incentive and add gravitas to the decision you have made to save your marriage.

 Ready to make this reconciliation work?
 Learn more dos and donts about how to save your marriage.

 In the process of calling off your divorce and have questions about how to proceed and whether a reconciliation agreement would be a practical tool for you?
 We can help.
-For a free consultation with a family law attorney, contact us today to schedule a completely confidential strategy session to answer all your questions about divorce and reconciliation.
+For a consultation with a family law attorney, contact us today to schedule a completely confidential strategy session to answer all your questions about divorce and reconciliation.
 Call us at 888-888-0919, or please click the green button below.